lix-pm/lix.client/README.md

 In a nutshell, lix is an attempt to get dependency management right, building on lessons learnt from looking at NPM, Cargo and failure to move haxelib forward.

-The core proposition of Lix is that dependencies should be fully locked down and versioned, so that every state can be reliably replicated.
+The core proposition of lix is that dependencies should be fully locked down and versioned, so that every state can be reliably replicated.
 To do this, it leverages [haxeshim](https://github.com/lix-pm/haxeshim), while creating the necessary directives for a reinstallation.
 This is (to the best of my understanding) pretty similar to how Rust's Cargo works.

 Currently lix misses many features that you would expect in a package manager, because its development is still in a very early stage.
 Most notably, after installing a library, it does not install its dependencies automatically.
 There are two reasons for that: